 Saline sprays or drops can help moisten nasal secretions and help clear the nose and

 Nasal corticosteroid sprays are very effective for treating nasal allergies.
-They
+Fluticasone,

-Nasal antihistamine sprays are also effective and available by prescription.
+Nasal antihistamine sprays also work well and are available by prescription.
 They

 may also cause sleepiness.
 Don't drink alcohol when using these medicines.